 Risk Factors for Clinical Depression

-Some risk factors for depression are:3
+Some risk factors for depression include:4

 - Individual differences in brain structure and functioning

-- Genetics and other family members who have depression
+- Having other family members with depression

 - Personality issues like chronic low self-esteem and a pessimistic world view